 Tokyo Stroll Supplement: Hakusan / Koishikawa Area

-This page is for corrections and additions to the Hakusan / Koishikawa Area chapter of Tokyo Stroll.
-Updates will be announced on my blog.
+This page indexes, contains corrections and has additions to the Hakusan / Koishikawa Area chapter of Tokyo Stroll.

 This temple has an unusual type of Jizō statue, a shibarare Jizō, a "bound Jizō" which dates from 1602.
 This refers to a practice that started in the Edo Period of tying a string around a statue of Jizō as part of a prayer, when the prayer is answered the string is to be removed.
 Originally at this temple it was for the recovery of stolen or lost property, now people do for pretty much anything.

 Takuzōsu Inari Jinja and Jigenin: Tokyo Stroll page 164

 Tarō Inari Jinja: Tokyo Stroll page 156

 Tokyo Dome City (東京ドームシティ)

 A large modern entertainment complex founded in 1955 which has been added to and changed many time since.
 Included are the Tokyo Dome baseball stadium, the Japanese Baseball Hall of Fame, a hotel, an amusement park, a bowling alley, a hotel, roller skating arena, a large theater, the hot spring La Qua, various other attractions, and the location of ever changing special events.
 This modern entertainment district provides quite the contrast to the many older sights found in Bunkyō Ward.